-Choosing which organization will be gifted with your support can be overwhelming—but with so many worthy causes, you can't go wrong choosing something personal to you and your fiancé.
-A couple who has lost a family member due to a certain illness might donate to research efforts around that illness; if they rescued a pet together they might donate to a charity that aids animals in need.
-This is just another way to personalize the wedding celebration while giving back.
+Choosing which organization will be gifted with your support can be overwhelming, but with so many worthy causes, you can't go wrong choosing something personal to you and your fiancé.
+A couple who has lost a family member due to a certain illness might donate to research efforts around that illness.
+If they rescued a pet together, they might donate to a charity that aids animals in need.
+This is just another way to personalize their wedding celebration while giving back.
 Whatever you choose, know that you're making a difference by paying all that wedding generosity forward.

 Here are 10 charities doing innovative and important work across the country to consider donating to in lieu of wedding favors or gifts

 Keep the party going with a donation to this group that hosts birthday parties—complete with presents, cake, decorations and games—for homeless children living in shelters or transitional housing across the country.
 Last year, the group's volunteers threw more than 180 bashes, and with additional donations and new partnerships with brands like the super yummy Nothing Bundt Cakes and others, The Birthday Party Project aims to host at least 371 in 2016.